 • Here, you'll be able to see if your server is running, if external connectivity towards your server is working via the built-in ping check (see section 'Ping Check in mPanel' in our helpdesk article BinaryLane mPanel service IPs for more information), which region your server is located in, what host-node (the underlying server) your VPS is currently housed on and what the storage type for this server is.

-• You can also restart your server by clicking, which sends a reboot command for the server to process.
-If the server is unresponsive to these requests, you can perform a Power Cycle using.
+• You can also restart your server by clicking'Restart' button, which sends a reboot command for the server to process.
+If the server is unresponsive to these requests, you can perform a Power Cycle using'Power-cycle' button.
 This forcibly reboots the underlying virtual machine (VM) and may be required in some circumstances.

 3. Server Access Details: